Enter a

 What usually is considered as margin is what you can borrow on the stocks that you hold in an account.

-Taking a credit line on one's house is NOT trading on margin!
+Taking a credit line on one's house is

-And holding stocks form 2005 till 2010 is NOT trading.
+And holding stocks form 2005 till 2010 is

 Even if the prices of the houses in the US were going down, you were one of the few who did not risk to loose your house when the bubble exploded.